Domain name

 Expert legal advice on recovery, defense, and protection of domain names on the Internet.

-Your domain is an extension of your brand, and the main way to your online presence.
+Your domain is an extension of your brand, and the primary channel for your online presence.

 What are domain names?

-They are unique addresses that identify websites on the Internet, like cuche.cl.
-Although not the same as a trademark, they can have legal and commercial value, and their protection is key in the digital environment.
+They are unique addresses that identify websites on the Internet, such as cuche.cl.
+While not the same as a trademark, they can hold legal and commercial value, and protecting them is crucial in the digital environment.

-Advises on the acquisition, registration, recovery, and defense of domain names, especially in cases of cybersquatting or conflicts with registered trademarks.
-Also represents in arbitration proceedings before NIC Chile or WIPO.
+They advise on acquisition, registration, recovery, and defense of domain names—especially in cases of cybersquatting or conflicts with registered trademarks.
+They also represent clients in arbitration proceedings before NIC Chile or WIPO.

 Contact Us